-1) Based on conversations with the owner, this development occurred when the property was not located in the 100-year floodplain.
+1) Based on conversations with the owner, this development occurred when the property was located in the 100-year floodplain.

-2) The property has been in use as a single-family residence for 40 years and the applicant has lived in the house for 39 years.
-Based on conversations
+2) The property has been in use as a single-family residence for 38 years and the applicant has lived in the house for 6 years.
+Based on conversations with the owner, the development occurred after the current owner's purchase of the property.

-The location of the floodplain on the property is a characteristic of the land.
-Hardship refers to the effect of the floodplain status of the land on its use; it does not refer to personal or financial circumstances of the current owner of the land.
+it does not refer to personal or financial circumstances of the current owner of the land.
 In fact financial hardship, inconvenience, aesthetic considerations, physical handicaps, personal preferences or the disapproval of one's neighbors do not qualify as exceptional hardships.
 The applicant has the burden of proving exceptional hardship.
 FEMA advises that the reasons for granting floodplain management variances must be substantial and the proof compelling.
 The claimed hardship must be exceptional, unusual and peculiar to the property involved.